‘By and For the People of Melbourne’: Establishing the Future of Public Health

 During Sir John Swanson’s three years in office, £300,000 was raised for charitable causes.
 He was presented with this certificate of appreciation, signed by the Fund’s inaugural Committee at his retirement.
 SOURCE: Lord Mayor’s Charitable Foundation Archives

-For Dr Catherine Brown, CEO of the Lord Mayor’s Charitable Foundation, Swanson’s position was nothing short of visionary.
-‘Sir John Swanson saw that there was a gap in services, and he sought to fill it.
-It’s underpinned by this egalitarian idea that everybody should be able to receive top-class medical services,’ says Dr Brown.
-‘Now, that’s something Melbourne is famous for.’
+For Dr Catherine Brown OAM, Chief Executive Officer of Lord Mayor’s Charitable Foundation, Swanson’s position was nothing short of visionary.
+"Sir John Swanson saw that there was a gap in services, and he sought to fill it.
+It’s underpinned by this egalitarian idea that everybody should be able to receive top-class medical services," says Dr Brown.
+"Now, that’s something Melbourne is famous for."

 The calculations behind the initial founding of the organisation were simple: from an estimated 244,000 wage earners in the metropolitan area, Swanson projected that if each individual were to donate 2 pence (about a dollar in today’s money) per week, that would bring in over £100,000 a year.
 That was more than enough to meet hospitals’ basic needs, and would also leave hospital committees free to focus on managing funds rather than raising them.